duncanberger/backup_pgl2024/README.md

 clust-->Figures;
 clust2-->Figures;
 ```
-Hit refresh if above figure is not rendering
+**Hit refresh on your browser if the above figure is not rendering**